Robert Kendrick: 2007

 In 2007, Kendrick played in all four Grand Slam tournaments.
 In January at the Australian Open, he drew Rafael Nadal in the first round and lost 6–7, 3–6, 2–6, committing six double faults and having a low percentage of second-serve points won (38%).
 Kendrick subsequently lost in the first round of several tournaments before reaching the third round at the Sony Ericsson Open in Key Biscayne, Florida, where he was defeated in straight sets by Andy Murray.
 At the French Open, Kendrick again fell in the first round, losing in four sets to world no. 134 Juan Pablo Brzezicki of Argentina, again thanks to six double faults and a low percentage of second serve points won (this time, 46%).

 At the Queen's Club Championships in June, he reached the second round and won a set against Novak Djokovic.
 At Wimbledon, however, he was not able to reach the second round as he had the previous year, losing a five-setter to Tommy Robredo.
 He went 1–3 in the US Open Series, before falling to Igor Andreev of Russia in the first round of the US Open itself 6–7, 3–6, 4–6.
 Again, his second serve was a weakness: he won just 42% of second-serve points and double-faulted five times.

 While 2007 was largely a lackluster year for Kendrick on the main ATP circuit, he did win three Challenger events: Dallas, Calabasas, and Knoxville.
 In Calabasas, Kendrick had to defeat two up-and-coming fellow Americans, John Isner and Donald Young, in the semifinals and finals, respectively.

 2008

-Kendrick kicked off 2008 by playing in the Australian Open, where he lost in the first round to fellow American Amer Delic, then ranked no. 136 4–6, 5–7, 2–6.
+Kendrick kicked off 2008 by playing in the Australian Open, where he lost in the first round to fellow American Amer Delić, then ranked no. 136 4–6, 5–7, 2–6.
 Although Kendrick won 76% of points where he got his first serve in, he only won 36% of points where he did not.
 He was broken five times.
 Later in that year, he joined up with the apparel company Athletic DNA.